AsifBrohi/DE_youtube_api/README.md

 ![image](https://github.com/AsifBrohi/DE_youtube_api/assets/52333702/3809c7fe-8d60-4a1e-b177-453e93216762)

 ## BigQuery
-Here are some SQL scripts on Bigquery to answer some questions in regards to the data
+Here are some SQL scripts on Bigquery to answer questions about the data
 ```sql
 ---- What is the average view count across all videos?
 SELECT AVG(viewCount) as avg_viewCount